SwathiiBaskar/SeizureShield/README.md

 ## Project Status
 - Software completed
-- Hardware integration in progress
+- Hardware development and integration in progress

 ---